 M1-M2's have fall/spring disbursements with tuition taken out each semester.

 M3-M4's have summer/fall/spring disbursements with tuition only taken out from FALL/SPRING semesters.
-Summer aid disbursement will have a student health fee of 59.25 taken out.
+Summer aid disbursement will have a student health fee and a recreation fee of taken out.
+The combined amount of those fees will be $128.50

 If you do not know if all forms are received, you can go to ISIS, Student Records, Financial Aid, Award Summary to view forms needed, if applicable.